thinkjs/www.thinkjs.org/view/en/doc/2.0/error_handle.md

-## Error Handle
+## Error Handling

-The system will encounter all kinds of errors when handling user requests.
-Such as: system internal error, url not exist, permission denied, service unavailable and so on.
+The application will encounter all kinds of errors when handling user requests.
+Such as system internal error, url not exist, permission denied, service unavailable and so on.
 In these cases, it needs to show the corresponding error page for users.

 ### Error Page